rishiqwerty/Django-models/Projects/Django_technical_paper/Django.md

 Apart from CASCADE we also have the following options:
-- PROTECT: This prevents referenced onjects from being deleted if it already has an object referencing it in the database.
+- PROTECT: This prevents referenced objects from being deleted if it already has an object referencing it in the database.
 Put simply, Django will prevent a post from deletion if it already has comments.
-- SET_NULL: THis option is only available when we have set the null option on foreignkey field set to True.
+- SET_NULL: This option is only available when we have set the null option on foreignkey field set to True.
 When we use this option, and delete a post, it is going to leave the comments in the database without deleting it.
 - SET_DEFAULT: This requires a default value.
 When we delete a post comments are automatically assigned to default post we had set.
 - SET: This is similar to SET_DEFAULT, but it also allows us to set value of foreign key to value passed in SET, or a callable we have defined and passed to it as an argument.
 - DO_NOTHING: As the name implies it does nothing when a referenced object is deleted.
 Our comments are still referencing posts that do not exist, causing data integrity errors.